codery12321/ECE270/lab11/README.md

 Reset the system (with 3-0-W), and type the following: <br />

-1 2 3 Y = 123
+- `1 2 3 Y = 123`
   This will enter 123 into current, copy it into save, update show to 1 so that save is displayed on out.
 "123" should still be visible on the display. <br />
-4 5 6 = 456 <br />
+- `4 5 6 = 456`
   The instant that "4" is pressed, it will be shifted into previously zeroed current and show will be updated to display current on the out bus.
 The end result will be that "456" will be viewed on the display. <br />
-W = 579 <br />
+- `W = 579`
   The math instance is always updating the result bus, and when the 'W' is pressed, the value of result will be copied into save, overwriting the previous value, and show will be updated to 1 to show the contents of the save register.
 The end result is that "579" should be shown on the display.
 (123 + 456 = 579). <br />

 Reset the system (with 3-0-W), and type the following: <br />

-`4 Y 1 W W W W = 8 `
+- `4 Y 1 W W W W = 8 `
   This will cause 4 to be loaded into current.
 The 'Y' will cause it to be moved into save.
 The value 1 will go into current, and the 'W' will add 4 + 1 = 5.
 Each subsequent 'W' will repeat the previous operation (+ 1).
 The end result should be that 8 is shown. <br />
-`Z 1 W W W = 5 `
+- `Z 1 W W W = 5 `
   Since 'W' was the last thing pressed, show is set to 1.
 When 'Z' is pressed next, the value of current is not copied into save.
 Instead, the value of save remains the same, and the following '1' is shifted into the now zero current.
 The following 'W' will cause the current value to be subtracted from save.
 The new result will be copied into save.
 Because 'W' is pressed three times, the operation is repeated three times.
 The end result is that 5 is shown on the display.
 This example illustrates standard behavior for classic calculators.
 Pressing '=' repeats the last-requested operation with the last-entered operand on a saved value.
 If you have an old calculator (or some kinds of calculator programs), you should see the same behavior.
-Our "equal" sign is the 'W' button, and you will find that repeatedly pressing 'W' will be helpful for testing the calculator design.
+Our "equal" sign is the 'W' button, and you will find that repeatedly pressing 'W' will be helpful for testing the calculator design. <br />

 Reset the system (with 3-0-W), and type the following:

-1 Z 1 W W = FFFFFFFF
+- `1 Z 1 W W = FFFFFFFF`
   This will cause the value 1 to be entered, 1 subtracted, and then 1 subtracted again.
 In 32-bit two's-complement arithmetic, 0 - 1 is 32'b11111111111111111111111111111111.
 In hexadecimal, this is shown as FFFFFFFF.

 Reset the system (with 3-0-W), and type the following:

-`C Y 1 W W W W = 10 `
+- `C Y 1 W W W W = 10 `
   This will cause the value C to be entered, and 1 added four times.
 It should display 10.
 (No, this is not a typo.
 Remember: It's hexadecimal.
 C + 4 = 10)
-`Y 1 0 W W W W W W W = 80 `
+- `Y 1 0 W W W W W W W = 80 `
   This will replace the value in current with 10, and repeat the previously selected operation (addition) seven times.
 In this case, we're not starting a new operation.
 We're just continuing the old operation with a new operand.
 It should display 80.
 Test these changes carefully.
 It's not a lot of typing, but it's a great deal of reading and understanding.
 Think about the flip-flops and next-state mechanisms that are created when you compile a design like this.
-If you can imagine every expression as a collection of multiplexers and flip-flops, you can understand how it is manifested as an FPGA implementation.
+If you can imagine every expression as a collection of multiplexers and flip-flops, you can understand how it is manifested as an FPGA implementation. <br />

-When your design works, copy only the updated digits module into the text box for step 2 in the postlab submission.
+When your design works, copy only the updated digits module into the text box for step 2 in the postlab submission. <br />

 ## Step 3: Improving the interface one step further

 One more unrealistic aspect of the calculator is that you can continue entering digits even after all eight displays are filled.
 It should not be possible to continue pressing buttons and scrolling the number once eight digits have been entered.
 Correcting this problem is a little more difficult than the others, so we left it for last.
 Once again, we need to add more bits of state to the design.
 These will be updated by the always_ff block. <br />

-Create an eight-bit logic signal named full that will be used as an indicator of which digits have non-zero values in them.
+- Create an eight-bit logic signal named full that will be used as an indicator of which digits have non-zero values in them.
 It will be updated within the always_ff block, and it will be used to decide how actions given by the in signal should be interpreted. <br />
 Because full is modified by the always_ff block, you should be sure to initialize it to zero in the reset section.  <br />

 The modifications to make to the always_ff block actions for in from the previous step are as follows.
 We'll list the easy ones first: <br />